openstack/api-site/firstapp/source/durability.rst

         :start-after: step-8
         :end-before: step-9

-    .. note:: You need to pass in objects to the delete commands, not object names.
+    .. note:: You must pass in objects and not object names to the delete commands.

-    Now there should be no more objects be available in the container :code:`fractals`.
+    Now, no more objects are available in the :code:`fractals` container.

     .. literalinclude:: ../samples/libcloud/durability.py
         :start-after: step-9